facebook

 (credit: Sandra Fox Interiors / Gintarė Bandinskaitė)

-A barrel chair is upholstered with an upright rounded back and sides, creating a cocoon to sit in!
+A barrel chair is upholstered with an upright, rounded back and sides, creating a cocoon to sit in!
 These chairs are super comfortable, visually striking, and great for providing additional seating without taking up too much space.

 How it's used: "We love using barrel chairs in living spaces, not only as accent chairs but also as main pieces for everyday use.
 We incorporated a swivel mechanism to this custom barrel piece to give it the well-balanced blend of utility and style that a swivel chair offers," Sandra Fox, Founder of Sandra Fox Interiors, told Living Cozy.
 "When deciding what chair is best for your living room, we always recommend thinking about function first and then style — and don't be afraid to blend styles!"